mongodb-labs/full-stack-fastapi-mongodb/docs/development-guide.md

 - `smtp_emails_from_email`: The email account to use as the sender in the notification emails, it could be something like `info@your-custom-domain.com`.
 - `smtp_emails_from_name`: The email account name to use as the sender in the notification emails, it could be something like `Symona Adaro`.
 - `smtp_emails_to_email`: The email account to use as the recipient for `contact us` emails, it could be something like `requests@your-custom-domain.com`.
+- `smtp_tls`: Enable TLS with SMTP.
+Defaults to true
 - `mongodb_uri`: MongoDB URI for access to the cluster
 - `mongodb_database`: MongoDB database to have the application operate within
 - `traefik_constraint_tag`: The tag to be used by the internal Traefik load balancer (for example, to divide requests between backend and frontend) for production.
 Used to separate this stack from any other stack you might have.
 This should identify each stack in each environment (production, staging, etc).